AdamWiner/Password-Generator/README.md

 # Password-Generator
-I wanted to make a project that would generate a random password, this file has a python and html part to make the password generator.
+I wanted to make a project that would generate a random password.
+I also made a python version.